FACN8/Pre-course/Week1/HTML.md

 The main parts of our element are:

-1. The opening tag: This consists of the name of the element (in this case, p), wrapped in opening and closing angle brackets `<>`.
+1. The opening tag - `<p>`: This consists of the name of the element (in this case, p), wrapped in opening and closing angle brackets `<>`.
 This states where the element begins or starts to take effect — in this case where the start of the paragraph is.
-2. The closing tag: This is the same as the opening tag, except that it includes a forward slash before the element name `</>`.
+2. The closing tag - `</p>`: This is the same as the opening tag, except that it includes a forward slash before the element name `</>`.
 This states where the element ends — in this case where the end of the paragraph is.
 Failing to include a closing tag is a common beginner error and can lead to strange results.
 3. The content: This is the content of the element, which in this case is just text.
 4. The element: The opening tag plus the closing tag plus the content equals the element.